unknowntpo/blog_os/README.md

-# blog_os
+#Blog OS

-Following the tutorial of https://os.phil-opp.com.
+Following the tutorial of [Writing an OS in Rust](https://os.phil-opp.com/).